alepuliani/greenbites/README.md

-# Green Bites
+# GreenBites

-Green Bites is a web application designed to explore and share delicious vegetarian recipes.
+GreenBites is a web application designed to explore and share delicious vegetarian recipes.
 It provides users with a collection of plant-based meals, interactive recipe cards, and an intuitive browsing experience.

 🔗 [go to GreenBites](https://greenbites-recipebook.netlify.app/)

-Enjoy cooking with Green Bites! 🌱🍲
+Enjoy cooking with GreenBites! 🌱🍲

 ## Features